 VTB and the Group enter into security arrangements for loans made to its corporate and retail customers.
 See "Risk Management-Risk Management and Internal Control System-Credit Policies and Procedures".
 Under Russian law, collateral (which includes, among others, pledges and mortgages) and guarantees (other than bank guarantees) are considered secondary obligations, which automatically terminate if the secured or guaranteed obligation becomes void.
 Furthermore, the enforcement of security under Russian law generally requires either an agreement of the parties for an out of court enforcement procedure (which is subject to certain specific requirements and is relatively new) or, in certain cases, a court order followed by a public sale of the collateral.
 A court may in certain circumstances delay such public sale for a period of up to one year upon a pledgor's application.
-A mortgage under Russian law has no pledge perfection system for collateral other than mortgages and shares in Russian joint-stock companies, which may lead to unexpected and/or conflicting claims of secured creditors upon the pledged property.
+A mortgage under Russian law is a pledge over real property, such as land and buildings, which requires state registration to be valid.
+Russian law has no pledge perfection system for collateral other than mortgages and shares in Russian joint-stock companies, which may lead to unexpected and/or conflicting claims of secured creditors upon the pledged property.
 Therefore, VTB and the Group may have difficulty foreclosing on collateral or enforcing other security when clients default on their loans, which may adversely affect VTB's and the Group's financial condition and results of operations.